Chicago XI: Background

 According to the web site Ultimate Classic Rock, Chicago XI seems like a collection of solo songs rather than the work of the ensemble whole Chicago had been earlier in the 1970s.
 Peter Cetera aimed to replicate the success of the Grammy-winning "If You Leave Me Now" with "Baby, What a Big Surprise", which proved to be the album's biggest hit, going to No. 4 on the Billboard Hot 100.
 This was his only writing contribution to the album and, quite atypically, the only song with him on lead vocals.
 Terry Kath revived his old live favorite "Mississippi Delta City Blues" for the album, while turning in a touching vocal on Danny Seraphine's "Little One."
 Seraphine also co-wrote "Take Me Back to Chicago", which charted at No. 63.

 Kath, who was planning a forthcoming solo album, may have intended "Takin' It On Uptown" — which, besides some uncredited backup singers, possibly features only Kath himself — as a solo album "preview" along the lines of Lamm's "Skinny Boy" on Chicago VII.
-James Pankow sang lead on his own "Till The End of Time," as did Lee Loughnane on his original, "This Time."
-The once-prolific Robert Lamm contributed only two songs, the sympathetic "Policeman" and "Vote For Me."
+James Pankow sang lead on his own "Till the End of Time," as did Lee Loughnane on his original, "This Time."
+The once prolific Robert Lamm contributed only two songs, "Policeman" and "Vote For Me."